kabakadev/sneakers-project-app/README.md

 **Click on the sneaker Image to view more info about the specific sneaker!**

+Open the live website on your preferred browser [here](https://kabakadev.github.io/sneakers-project-app/)

 ## Features
 - Display a collection of sneakers in a grid layout.
 - Filter sneakers by price range using input values.